Mortuary cult: Ancient Greece

 Similar to the Ancient Romans, the Ancient Greek also fostered a frequently repeated mortuary cult.
 But at Greece the cult was celebrated at the death day of the deceased.
 An interesting custom was the offering of coins.
 The Ancient Greeks were of the belief that the deceased had to cross the death river in Hades.
 The ferryman of that river, Kharon, required a coin from the deceased as an obolus.
 To assure that the deceased never were without coins, the bereaved offered a drachma coin made of silver.

 Easter Island

 A very obscure mortuary cult was fostered by the natives of the Easter Islands.
 Because almost no inscription survived from the height of the Easter Island culture and attempts to translate the Rongorongo language were undertaken for a long time, the only knowledge about the mortuary cult of the Easter Islands is based on reconstructions.
-The only remains of the mortuary cults are the most famous at the same time: giant statues made of volcanic stone, called Moai, were placed on flat platforms, bedighted with a wooden plaquette and crowned with a cylindric stone made of red stone.
-According to travelling reports from the 17th century the Moai were memorial statues of deceased kings, noblemen and priests.
+The only remains of the mortuary cults are the most famous at the same time: giant statues made of volcanic stone, called Moai, were placed on flat platforms, bedighted with a wooden plaquette and crowned with a cylindric red stone.
+According to travelling reports from the 17th century, the Moai were memorial statues of deceased kings, noblemen and priests.
 But at the visits of the first Europeans, most of the mortuary cults were already abandoned.